FEATURED AND RECENTLY ADDED FOSSILS

 EXPLORER OF THE ANCIENT SEAS

-Mesmerized by the magic of theatre at an early age, my late friend Jože Bedič combined his career as a theatre set designer and an avid fossil collector, repeatedly saying he never ceased to be fascinated at the sight of a long extinct peculiarly shaped creatures, hidden from view for countless millennia, idly waiting in stone for the sun to reinstill life in their petrified bodies.
+Mesmerized by the magic of theatre at an early age, my late friend Jože Bedič combined his career as a theatre set designer and an avid fossil collector.
+He repeatedly expressed his excitement at being the first in millions of years to see strange long-extinct creatures that had been idly waiting in stone for someone to discover.

 This sensation was poetically described by the Norwegian paleontologist Johann Kier I'm quoting below: